marcovirgolin/marcovirgolin.github.io/curriculum.md

 ## Teaching Experience
 - ### Ongoing **MSc Thesis co-supervision**
 Thesis by Tom den Ottelander on Evolutionary Neural Artchitecture Search @ Centrum Wiskunde & Informatica, Amsterdam, the Netherlands
+- ### 2020 **Guest lecturer on Evolutionary Algorithms course**
+Lecturer for a full lecture on Genetic Programming + design and correction of a related practical assignment @ Delft University of Technology, Delft, the Netherlands
 - ### 2019 **Teaching assistance on Evolutionary Algorithms course**
 Assistance for excercise hours, design and correction of (part of) practical assignments and exam questions.
 Lecturer for a full lecture on Genetic Programming @ Delft University of Technology, Delft, the Netherlands